 - Memory Genius – a peer mentoring course to address the cognitive difficulties associated with neurodiversity / SpLD and build on strengths.

 - Accreditation certificates and endorsements (Institute of Leadership and Management).

 - Embedded SpLD regional coordinators to link offenders into existing support services.

 - Additional support: screening; assessment; diagnosis and 1:1 support.

 - Employable Genius: A short course designed to get you job ready.

-Contact Fiona Barrett, our Head of Social Inclusion, to find out how we can help improve your programme with our courses, resources and staff training, or Kate Gilbert, Head of Business Development, if you would like to be part of our research pilots.
+Contact Fiona Barrett, our Head of Social Inclusion, to find out how we can help improve your programme with our courses, resources and staff training, if you would like to be part of our research pilots.